In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: INTRODUCTION

 \section{INTRODUCTION}

 This work studies how robots can reorient objects in-hand with limited prior knowledge about object shape.
-Manipulating objects of unknown shapes is a foundational skill that robots need to perform tasks in unstructured environments.
-For example, to be useful in a kitchen, a robot must be able to pick up and manipulate a breadth of objects such as fruits and vegetables whose shapes cannot be known beforehand.
-While vision is a powerful modality to gain information about novel objects, there are many scenarios where vision cannot be used, such as in cluttered spaces with high occlusion and during manipulation of small objects where it is likely that the gripper will occlude the object.
+Manipulating objects of unknown shapes is a foundational skill to perform tasks in unstructured environments.
+For example, to be useful in a kitchen, a robot must be able to pick up and manipulate a breadth of objects such as fruits and vegetables whose shapes cannot be known beforehand and fit them in constrained spaces such as a tightly packed drawer in a fridge.
+While vision is a powerful modality to gain information about novel objects, there are many scenarios where vision cannot be used, such as cluttered spaces with high occlusion and during manipulation of small objects where the gripper will often occlude the object.
 Therefore, robots must learn to manipulate objects with sensors other than vision.
-Tactile sensing is an attractive modality because it provides high-resolution local information about contact between the object and gripper, which is complementary to global vision information.
+Tactile sensing provides high-resolution local information about contact between the object and gripper, which is complementary to global vision information.

 Object reorientation with tactile sensing is challenging because tactile data gives information about the object shape for only a small contact patch area, so the object’s global shape needs to be pieced together from limited local information.
 In addition, the object may only have a limited set of features that the tactile sensor can detect to distinguish between different locations on the object.
-Moreover, the object may shift slightly between the times when the tactile readings are obtained, which increases uncertainty regarding the location of these readings.
+Moreover, the object may shift slightly in-between tactile readings, which increases uncertainty regarding the location of these readings.

-We propose a method to reorient unknown objects by incrementally building a probabilistic estimate of the object shape during manipulation.
+We seek to overcome some of these challenges by leveraging the Tactile-Enabled Roller Grasper.
+This gripper rolls objects in hand and continuously collects tactile data on the surface of the rollers.
+Staying in contact with the object reduces uncertainty between tactile measurements, and enables us to piece together a sequence of local contact patches into a global estimate of the object's shape.
+Given this gripper, we propose a method to reorient unknown objects by incrementally building a probabilistic estimate of the object's shape during manipulation.
 Our method leverages Bayesian optimization to strategically trade off exploration of the global object shape with efficient task completion.
-We demonstrate our approach on a Roller Grasper that rolls objects in hand and continuously collects tactile data, as shown in Fig. \ref{fig:roller_grasper_hardware}.
+We demonstrate our approach on a simulated Tactile-Enabled Roller Grasper as shown in Fig. \ref{fig:roller_grasper_hardware}.